dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/payments.md

 ## Switching payment profiles

-To disconnect your current payment profile, click the "Change profile" link from the "Responses" step in your project's "Project checklist."
+To disconnect your current payment profile, click the "Change profile" link from the "Responses" step in your "Project checklist."

 ![change profile](../images/change_profile.png)